DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-10-07-linking-partnerships-with-accreditations.md

 **Policy and data teams** need to understand whether a partnership sat within an accreditation’s scope at a given date so they can assess compliance, impact and trends.

-**Support teams** need to answer “was this partnership valid at the time?” without cross-checking multiple systems and spreadsheets.
+**Support teams** need to answer, “Was this partnership valid at the time?” without having to cross-check multiple systems and spreadsheets.

 **Accredited providers** need to evidence that a partner relationship operated under a specific accreditation when asked by DfE or Ofsted.

-**Service teams across BAT** need reliable joins between partnership records, accreditations and academic years to power downstream services and analytics. #}
+**Service teams across BAT** require reliable connections between partnership records, accreditations, and academic years to support downstream services and analytics. #}

 ## Options we considered